hoxo-m/deltatest/README.md

   A/B Tests: Pitfalls, challenges and solutions. *Proceedings of the Tenth ACM International Conference on Web Search and Data Mining.*
   [doi:10.1145/3018661.3018677](https://doi.org/10.1145/3018661.3018677)
 - id:sz_dr (2018).
-Calculating the mean and variance of the ratio of random variables using the Delta method \[in Japanese\]. *If you are human, think more now.*
+Calculating the Mean and Variance of the Ratio of Random Variables Using the Delta Method \[in Japanese\]. *If You’re Human, Think More Now.*
   <https://www.szdrblog.info/entry/2018/11/18/154952>